ontola/libro/README.md

 ## Usage
 - `npm install` or `yarn` to install dependencies.
 [Yarn](https://yarnpkg.com) is similar to NPM, but better.
 Follow the [Yarn installation instructions](https://yarnpkg.com/en/docs/install) for your OS.
 - Create a [.env file](https://www.npmjs.com/package/dotenv) by copying `.env.template`.
-- `yarn run start` to start the server (or `yarn run dev` for added react-styleguidist component reference).
+- `yarn run start` to start the server.
 - Visit [http://localhost:3001/](http://localhost:3001/)

 ## Contributing